-Electric boilers have a number of advantages – the main one being that they are extremely energy efficient.
-Since the combustion of a fuel is not required, absolutely no heat energy is expelled out of the building via a flue.
+Electric boilers have a number of advantages.
+The main one is that they are extremely energy efficient.
+Since the combustion of a fuel is not required, absolutely no heat energy is lost via a flue.
 Every penny of electricity is used as heat for the home.
-The absence of a flue also means that electric boilers are generally cheaper to install, and their simplicity means cheaper maintenance and servicing costs.
+The absence of a flue also means that electric boilers are generally cheaper to install.
+Their simplicity also means cheaper maintenance and servicing costs.
 However, the main disadvantage is that, as a fuel, electricity costs more than gas.
 Even if the boiler is more energy efficient, it may not necessarily be cheaper to run.

 Types of boiler

 There are several different types of boiler available.
-Getting the right boiler depends on several factors, including the size of the home and the source of fuel.
+The right boiler depends on several factors, including the size of the home and the source of fuel.

 How do condensing boilers work?

 One of the products of the combustion process is water vapour.
 Instead of simply expelling this hot vapour out of the flue and wasting the latent heat energy it carries, a condensing boiler draws so much heat out of it, that it cools down and turns into water.
 This water – condensate, as it is known – is collected in a trap inside the boiler before then being discharged into the sewer via the condensate pipe.